Skip to main content Skip to footer

 • Attachable filters can be put on or taken off as employees need.
 These are helpful if employees frequently collaborate and more than one person will try to look at the screen simultaneously.

 • Permanent adhesives can be used to permanently attach a filter to the monitor in question.
-These are typically used on monitors that require extra protection at all times, such as medical-grade computers that constantly display sensitive information.
+These are typically used on monitors that require extra protection at all times, such as all-in-one medical PCs that constantly display sensitive information.

 Privacy Screens For Medical Computers